hiqdev/hidev/docs/readme/Configuration.md

 It's easy, just copy `hiqdev/hidev-vendor`, change it appropriately and publish to Packagist.

-Require section lists the plugins mentioning versions to be used for your package.
+Plugins section lists the plugins mentioning versions to be used for your package.
-Versions will be used with composer so must follow it's rules.
+Version constraints will be used with composer so must follow it's rules.

 Good example of configuration is HiDev's own [.hidev/config.yml](.hidev/config.yml).